kallebelins/semantic-kernel-graph-docs/docs/react-cot-quickstart.md

 **Chain of Thought**: A structured reasoning approach that breaks down complex problems into sequential, validated steps with backtracking capabilities for robust problem-solving.

-**Reasoning Nodes**: Specialized nodes like `ReasoningGraphNode` and `ChainOfThoughtGraphNode` that implement different reasoning strategies and can be composed into complex reasoning workflows.
+**Reasoning Nodes**: Specialized nodes like `FunctionGraphNode` (for custom reasoning logic), `ReActLoopGraphNode` (for built-in ReAct loops), and `ChainOfThoughtGraphNode` that implement different reasoning strategies and can be composed into complex reasoning workflows.

 ## Prerequisites and Minimum Configuration